pitizzzle/physics-simulations-balls/level-4-ball-collisions-deterministic.md

 ## equations
-+ info:
++ side notes:
   - We don't have any forces involved here.
 All balls simply have velocities, masses, and radii, and balls collide, the new velocities are computed.
 No forces.
   - Because we have no (constant) forces involved here, we don't need to use the average velocities for each time step anymore.
-Think about it – the problem with the ball loosing height was tightly coupled to the gravity force.
+Think about it – the problem with the ball loosing height was tightly coupled to presence of the gravity force.

 <br>